-In the third year of their studies, students take 15 CP from major-specific or major-related, advanced Specialization modules to consolidate their knowledge and to be exposed to state-of-the-art research in the areas of their interest.
-This curricular component is offered as a portfolio of modules, from which students can make free selections during their 5th and 6th semester.
-The default specialization module size is 5 CP, with smaller 2.5 CP modules being possible as justified exceptions.
+In the third year of their studies, students take 15 CP from major-specific or major-related, advanced Specialization Modules to consolidate their knowledge and to be exposed to state-of-the-art research in the areas of their interest.
+This curricular component is offered as a portfolio of modules, from which students can make free selections during their fifth and sixth semester.
+The default Specialization Module size is 5 CP, with smaller 2.5 CP modules being possible as justified exceptions.

-To pursue MCCB as a major, at least 15 CP from the following mandatory elective Specialization Modules need to be taken:
+To pursue MCCB as a major, at least 10 of the 15 CP from the following major-specific Specialization Modules need to be taken:

-- Specialization: Fluorine in Drug Development (2.5 CP) - Specialization: Advanced Organic Synthesis (5.0 CP)
+- MCCB Specialization: Fluorine in Drug Development (2.5 CP) - MCCB Specialization: Advanced Organic Synthesis (5 CP) - MCCB Specialization: Drug Discovery (2.5 CP) - MCCB Specialization: Synthetic Biology (5 CP)